ANZSoilData/def-au-schema-json/code/README.md

 # ANSIS Python Hacks

+> These will require refactoring to support new schema patterns adopted for version 1.0-rc1.

 ## doc_domain

 Generates markdown documents containing rtables for each object in schema in the ANSIS Domain JSON